 - Systematization of knowledge papers that integrate and systematize existing knowledge to provide new insight into a previously studied area

-Contact the program chairs at email@example.com if you have any questions about these requirements.
+Contact the program chairs prior to submission at email@example.com if you have any questions about these requirements.

 Format and Page Limits: Papers must use the SOUPS formatting template (available for MS Word or LaTeX) and be submitted as a PDF via the web submission system.
 Submissions must be no more than 12 pages (excluding acknowledgments, bibliography, and appendices).
 For the body of your paper, brevity is appreciated, as evidenced by the fact that many published papers in prior years have been well under this limit.

 Submissions may include as many additional pages as needed for references and for supplementary material in appendices.
-The paper should stand alone without the supplementary material, but authors may use this space for content that may be of interest to some readers but is peripheral to the main contributions of the paper.
+The paper should stand alone without the supplementary material.
+We encourage authors to use the appendices for content that is peripheral to the main contributions of the paper but that may interest some readers or that may facilitate replication.
 Note that members of the program committee are free to not read this material when reviewing the paper.
-Final papers have an official limit of 20 pages including references and appendices, but the program committee chairs will grant any extension they determine reasonable to accommodate references and supplemental material.
+Camera-ready versions of accepted papers have an official limit of 20 pages including references and appendices, but the program committee chairs will grant any extension they determine reasonable to accommodate references and supplemental material.

 Paper Content: Papers need to describe the purpose and goals of the work, cite related work, show how the work effectively integrates usability or human factors with security or privacy, and clearly indicate the innovative aspects of the work or lessons learned as well as the contribution of the work to the field.
 The paper abstracts should contain a sentence summarizing the contribution to the field and literature.